breezy-codes/quantum-cryptography-guide/files/1helpful-docs/cheat-sheet.md

-# Symbol Cheat Sheet
+# **Maths Symbol Cheat Sheet**

-Before we start, here is a helpful Maths cheat sheet you can download and refer to when exploring the different maths concepts in Quantum Cryptography:
+Before we start, here is a helpful Maths cheat sheet you can download and refer to when exploring the different maths concepts in Cryptography:

 | Symbol                  | Description                           | Explanation                                                                                                                                                        |
 | ----------------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |